Applications for the 2016 Step into STEM Teaching Scholarships are now closed.

+Detailed information about the application and selection process is provided below.
+Applicants will be required to complete an online application.
 Short-listed applicants may be invited to submit additional information and if required, participate in a short interview.

-Scholarship applications will be assessed on the basis of information requested in the application form.
+Scholarship applications will be assessed on the basis of information provided in their online application.
 Applications will be ranked and the most meritorious applicants selected.
 Scholarships are awarded in accordance with the available quota.